-(Leading to an Instructor Training Certificate)

-Advisors: J. Nunley, Jr. and R. Thomas
+(Leading to an Instructor Training Certificate) Advisors: J. Nunley, Jr. and R. Thomas CODE: BAI

-CODE: BAI

-Program Description: The instructional program prepares individuals to teach others to cut, perm, and color, relax, and style hair.
-Student instructors will also learn to teach proper administration of facials, straight razor shaves, as well as, the significance of hygiene, sanitation, safety, skin and scalp diseases, and equipment sterilization.
-Finally, this program prepares individuals to teach others in the completion of the course qualifies students for the Mississippi State Board of Barber Examiners instructor licensing examination.
+Program Description: The Barber/Stylist postsecondary instructional program prepares individuals to cut, perm, color, shampoo, and style hair.
+Students are also instructed on the proper techniques for facial massaging and shaving.
+Special attention is given to hygiene, safety, skin and scalp diseases, and equipment sterilization.
+Included is the study of sales, business management, laws governing the profession of barbering, and customer relationships.
+Instruction qualifies students for the MS State Board of Barber Examiners certification examination.